gvsrusa/miowsis/PRD.md

 ## Document Control

-**Version**: 2.0
+**Version**: 3.0
-**Last Updated**: June 2025
+**Last Updated**: December 2025
-**Status**: Final Draft with UX Enhancements
+**Status**: Final Draft with Next.js Architecture and TDD
 **Owner**: Product Management Team
-**Next Review**: December 2026
+**Next Review**: June 2026

 **Approval**:
 - [ ] Product Management
 - [ ] Engineering
 - [ ] Legal/Compliance
 - [ ] Executive Team
-- [ ] UX Design Team (Added)
+- [ ] UX Design Team
+- [ ] Architecture Team (Added)

 ---

 *This PRD serves as the primary reference for all teams involved in developing the MIOwSIS platform.
-The version 2.0 update incorporates comprehensive UX design improvements to set new industry standards for fintech user experience.*
+The version 3.0 update incorporates Next.js as the core framework with TypeScript and a test-driven development approach to ensure code quality and maintainability.*